-We’ve rounded up a few easy and fun camping crafts your children will love this summer!
+Whether you're going on a family camping holiday this summer or just setting up camp in the garden, we've rounded up a few easy and fun camping crafts your children will love!

-There are so many fun camping crafts you can plan with your little ones (check out our top 10 outdoor games) but as a parent, it’s best to be prepared with some extra things to do up your sleeve.
-Our nature inspired camping crafts don’t require a lot of resources and can be enjoyed anywhere.
-They will keep your children entertained while teaching them about the great outdoors.
+There are so many fun camping activities you can plan with your little ones (check out our top 10 outdoor games and our top tips for stargazing) but as a parent, it’s best to be prepared and have some extra things to do up your sleeve.
+Our nature inspired camping crafts don’t require many resources and can be enjoyed anywhere.
+They will keep your little adventurers entertained while teaching them about the great outdoors.

 1) Leaf threading

-How to play: campsite is a perfect place for this type of activity as leaves and sticks are everywhere!
+a campsite is the perfect place for this type of activity as leaves and sticks are everywhere!
 Sit together with children and choose a few leaves to play with.
 Allow the children to punch holes in the leaves – they can even choose a pattern they like and punch holes in interesting shapes (e.g. heart, square).
 Offer them the colourful strings and allow them to thread the leaves together.
 Then, pick some sticks, push them in to the ground and allow the children to decorate the sticks.
 All done!

 2) Stick art – Forest People

-How to play: Firstly, allow your little explorers to collect all the resources they need to make their Forest People.
+Firstly, allow your little explorers to collect all the resources they need to make their Forest People.
 If you play with smaller children, show them what you’ll be doing by creating a model – make the outline of the body using a couple of sticks and fill in the body with flowers, leaves and stones.
 Next, create the face and hair adding more colour and using different textures.
 Let the young artists express themselves – ask them to create and decorate their own Forest People.
-Remember to take lots of pictures of their glorious artwork – you can even say hello to the little stick creatures.
+Remember to take lots of pictures of their glorious artwork.

 3) Cool clay faces